thrackle-io/rules-engine/docs/userGuides/rules/PAUSE-RULE.md

 2. Then, it will loop through all these pause rules, and will evaluate if current timestamp is greater or equal to `pauseStart` and less than `pauseStop`.
 If the condition is true for at least one rule, then the transaction will revert.

 ###### *see [ApplicationPauseProcessorFacet](../../../src/economic/ruleProcessor/ApplicationPauseProcessorFacet.sol) -> checkPauseRules*

+## Evaluation Exceptions
+- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
+This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
+- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message